Chukslord1/Housing-Management/README.md

 # Housing-Management

-A Property mannagement system built with django web frameworl
+A Property mannagement system built with django web framework